KyleKim107/AWS-Log-to-RDS-S3/README.md

 - Takes data from Kinesis Data Streams and prepares it for delivery to S3.

+## AWS Lambda:

+- Processes data streams in real-time from Amazon Kinesis Data Streams.
+In this hands-on implementation, Lambda functions insert logs into a table in Amazon RDS.
+    - Please refer to `lambda/lambda_function.py`

-## Sink Data:
+## **Amazon RDS**

-- **Amazon RDS**: Structured data is stored in a relational database using a defined schema.
+-  Structured data is stored in a relational database using a defined schema.
+## **Amazon S3**
-- **Amazon S3**: Raw or unstructured data is stored for long-term use or further processing.
+- Raw or unstructured data is stored for long-term use or further processing.

 Api Gateway template